 Of course this posed a bit of a problem when we got married and I moved in with him.
 Not only did his sleeping space get cut in half, but we also noticed that there was a bit of a depression in the mattress from his years of sleeping on it from corner to corner.

 We made do for the time being, saying we’d buy a new one at some point in the near future.
 Then about a year into our marriage, we discovered we were expecting our first baby.
 As any parent knows, once you have kids, pretty much all your resources go to them, so 11 years, one move, and three kids later we were still sleeping on the same crappy mattress.

 We were also 11 years fuller of aches and pains and nine years into the sleep-deprived journey that is parenthood.
 Eric especially has suffered.
 He’ll claim he hasn’t slept well since we got married thanks to a smaller space and a wife who steals blankets, but he also has a shoulder that gives him trouble and it’s gotten worse over the past few years.
 It bothers him if he lays on his side too long and it wakes him up multiple times a night.

 Needless to say, we were long overdue for an upgrade, so finally (FINALLY) last month, we got a new memory foam hybrid mattress from Tomorrow.

 If you’re in the market for a new mattress, read on.
-I’ll take you through all the pros and cons of the Tomorrow memory foam hybrid mattress as well as offer an exclusive discount code good for $150 off any $500 purchase.
+I’ll take you through all the pros and cons of the Tomorrow memory foam hybrid mattress and give a “year later update” about their awesome customer service.